 How Do You Calculate It?

-Incase you were wondering, a W-2 is the form you get if you are an employee and a 1099 is the form you get if you are contract labor.
+In case you were wondering, a W-2 is the form you get if you are an employee, and a 1099 is the form you get if you are a contract laborer.
 They show your actual earnings from that employer.

-I always suggest to keep in your list the reason you missed work that day.
+I always suggest keeping in your list the reason you missed work that day.
 For example, medical appointments, dealing with car inspection, court proceedings, or pain from your injuries.

 Can Lost Wages Be Included In The Settlement?

 Yes.
-Lost wages, medical bills, and all the non-economic damages that come with a serious injury car wreck such as pain, the stress and frustration, sleepless nights, and inability to live the life you lived before the wreck.
+Lost wages, medical bills, and all the non-economic damages that come with a serious car wreck injury such as pain, stress and frustration, sleepless nights, and inability to live the life you lived before the wreck.